Initial Equity Release Appointment in 2022

 This can vary depending on the type of mortgage product and your circumstances, but for most cases, it should only take around four weeks from when you first contact them.

-This is because they’ll need time to assess all of the information you provide before making an assessment; at this point, lenders may also ask for further proof such as previous payslips, etc., so plan if possible by getting organized in advance any paperwork required.
+This is because they’ll need time to assess all of the information you provide before making an assessment; at this point, lenders may also ask for further proof such as previous payslips, etc., so plan if possible by getting organised in advance any paperwork required.

 What Are The Costs Involved With Taking Out An Equity Release?